Appendix I - Part 2

 - Horace Watson Wickenden.
 Born 1901 in Southsea,

-It appears that William and Mary's son Walter Spillman Wickenden spent some time in Canada.
+William and Mary's eldest son Walter Spillman Wickenden spent some time in Canada.
 In the 1911 census he was living in Amish, Strathcona, Alberta, Canada, and gives his occupation as "student".
-It appears William returned to the UK "for a visit" leaving from New York on 22 May 1920.
+William returned to the UK "for a visit" leaving from New York on 22 May 1920.
 He returned to Canada on 4 October 1920.
 The passenger card suggests he had lost a brother to tuberculousis five years previously.
 In 1921, Reverend W S Wickenden was resident at Battle River, Alberta.
-He returned to the United Kingdom and later became the vicar at Blanchard.
+He returned to the United Kingdom and in 1939 was the vicar at Blanchard, Northumberland.
 Reverend Walter Spillman Wickenden died on 18 January 1956 and was buried at Widdrington, Northumberland.

 In 1911 William and Mary's daughter Alice Sarah Wickenden was living with William Harding, a medical practitioner and his family at 36 Bournemouth Park Road, Southchurch, Southend on Sea.
 She is described as a companion, presumably to the doctor's wife.
 Alice married Percival Stephen Barnett on 24 October 1914 at St Marks, Plumstead Common.
 Percival had been born on 12 January 1885, the son of James Barnett and Priscilla Thomas.

 In 1911 William and Mary's daughter Mary Grace Wickenden was a domestic nurse working for William Conway Cook and his family at Glenlogie, Clarence Road, Bognor.
 Mary married Lewis Mason on 15 August 1918 at St James, Clapham.
-Lewis, aged 25 was a lance bombadier in the RFA.
-He was the son of William Mason and Mary Bowler.
+Lewis, aged 25 was a lance bombardier in the RFA.
+He was the son of William Mason, fish merchant.

 - Arthur William A Spillman.
 Born 1895 in Devonport